bsmith89/longev-mgen/doc/submission.md

 treatment, these species were shown to have genes that enable growth on starch, and which are expected to give them a competitive advantage in the guts of animals consuming acarbose.
-The responsive bacteria are within a family of microbes that produce propionate as a primary product of growth on starch, and propionate has been associated with gut health and increased longevity.
+Several of the responsive bacteria are within a family of microbes, the _Muribaculaceae_, that produce propionate as a primary product of growth on starch, and propionate has been associated with gut health and increased longevity.
-Combined with the observed responses to acarbose treatment, comparisons among genomes support existing theories about the ecological roles occupied by members of this family.
+Combined with the observed responses to acarbose treatment, comparisons among _Muribaculaceae_ genomes support existing theories about the ecological roles occupied by members of this family.
+Reconstructed genomes of species in this family that respond positively to acarbose showed signs of specialization for starch fermentation.
+In addition, a gene encoding one type of enzyme known to participate in starch breakdown was found in all three genomes from responding species, but none of the others.

 <!--
-TOOD: Make this more about the results and use the abstract for the background.
+TODO: 172 words (lose 22)
 -->

 # Background